 This manual describes the eFTxx3 NetEx/eFT software for UNIX systems.
-NetEx/eFT is used in conjunction with TCP/IP or Network Executive Software's NETEX family of software allowing the end user to easily transfer files across the network.
+NetEx/eFT is used in conjunction with TCP/IP allowing the end user to easily transfer files across the network.

 This manual is intended for all users of NetEx/eFT, and contains all of the information necessary to expand the user's ability to the fullest extent of the software.